1995parham-teaching/interviews/questions/README.md

 # Questions

-These are questions that you can ask before starting the hands-on interview to make sure you are on a same page with the interviewee.
+These are questions that you can ask before starting the hands-on interview to make sure you are on the same page as the interviewee.

 ## Git

-These questions are here to review the level of candidate knowledge on `git`.
+These questions are here to review the candidate's knowledge of `git`.
-Trust me, there are many developers that don't know how to use `git` or Git Flow.
+Believe it or not, there are many developers who don't know how to use `git` or Git Flow.
-It is better to ask these questions in a story-telling manner.
-Describe the situation and then ask how do you solve it.
+It is better to ask these questions in a storytelling manner.
+Describe the situation and then ask how the candidate would solve it.

-- Where did you use git?
+- Where have you used git?
-- Do you differences between Merge vs Rebase?
+- Do you understand the differences between Merge and Rebase?
-- Do you know Git flow?
+- Are you familiar with Git flow?
-- Did you use `git stash`?
+- Have you used `git stash`?
-- Did you use `git cherry-pick`?
+- Have you used `git cherry-pick`?
-- Did you use `git add -p ...`?
+- Have you used `git add -p ...`?
-- Did you use `git bisect`?
+- Have you used `git bisect`?
-- Differences between Git and GitHub
+- What are the differences between Git and GitHub?
 - What process is an alternative to merging?
-- How do you revert a commit that has already been pushed and made public?
+- How would you revert a commit that has already been pushed and made public?
-- Do you remember some of your most used `git` command?
+- Can you remember some of your most used `git` commands?

 ## Algorithm

 ### Time Complexity

-- Time Complexity Definition
+- Definition of Time Complexity

 ### Linked List

-- Differences between linked list and arrays
+- Differences between linked lists and arrays
 - Time complexity for accessing an element
 - An `ArrayList`, or dynamically resizing array, allows you to have the benefits of an array while offering flexibility in size.
-  How do they do this?
-Consider we want to add `n` number into a `ArrayList`, what is the time complexity?
+  How do they achieve this?
+Consider adding `n` numbers into a `ArrayList`, what is the time complexity?

 ### Sort Algorithms

-- Do you any sorting algorithm that has O(n)?
+- Do you know any sorting algorithm that has O(n)?
 - Which sort has the best order among the comparison sorts?
 - What is the difference between Merge Sort and Quick Sort?